Hourglass: Middle Ages

-"The same Thomas accounts to have paid at Lescluse, in Flanders, for twelve glass horologes (" pro xii. orlogiis vitreis "), price of each 4½ gross', in sterling 9s.
-Item, For four horologes of the same sort (" de eadem secta "), bought there, price of each five gross', making in sterling 3s.
-4d."

-Marine sandglasses were very popular on board ships, as they were the most dependable measurement of time while at sea.
-Unlike the clepsydra, the motion of the ship while sailing did not affect the hourglass.
-The fact that the hourglass also used granular materials instead of liquids gave it more accurate measurements, as the clepsydra was prone to get condensation inside it during temperature changes.
-Seamen found that the hourglass was able to help them determine a ship's speed.
-They would tie a knot every 40-50 feet in a line, tie it to a log, toss the log into the water, then count how many knots slipped through their fingers in the interval measured by the glass.
-An accurate clock would also have enabled a seaman to determine longitude, distance east or west from a certain point, but an error of four minutes would correspond to one degree of longitude, or some 70 statute miles, so it's doubtful whether an hourglass ever made this practical.
+Marine sandglasses were popular aboard ships, as they were the most dependable measurement of time while at sea.
+Unlike the clepsydra, hourglasses using granular materials were not affected by the motion of a ship and less affected by temperature changes (which could cause condensation inside a clepsydra).
+While hourglasses were insufficiently accurate to be compared against solar noon for the determination of a ship's longitude (as an error of just four minutes would correspond to one degree of longitude), they were sufficiently accurate to be used in conjunction with a chip log to enable the measurement of a ship's speed in knots.

-The hourglass also found popularity on land.
-As the use of mechanical clocks to indicate the times of events like church services became more common, creating a "need to keep track of time", the demand for time-measuring devices increased.
-Hourglasses were essentially inexpensive, as they required no rare technology to make and their contents were not hard to come by, and as the manufacturing of these instruments became more common, their uses became more practical.
+The hourglass also found popularity on land as an inexpensive alternative to mechanical clocks.
 Hourglasses were commonly seen in use in churches, homes, and work places to measure sermons, cooking time, and time spent on breaks from labor.
 Because they were being used for more everyday tasks, the model of the hourglass began to shrink.
 The smaller models were more practical and very popular as they made timing more discreet.

 After 1500, the hourglass was not as widespread as it had been.
 This was due to the development of the mechanical clock, which became more accurate, smaller and cheaper, and made keeping time easier.
 The hourglass, however, did not disappear entirely.
 Although they became relatively less useful as clock technology advanced, hourglasses remained desirable in their design.
 The oldest known surviving hourglass resides in the British Museum in London.

 Not until the 18th century did John Harrison come up with a marine chronometer that significantly improved on the stability of the hourglass at sea.
 Taking elements from the design logic behind the hourglass, he made a marine chronometer in 1761 that was able to accurately measure the journey from England to Jamaica accurate within five seconds.